V-Q-M/Java-Chess/README.md

-# Java-Chess
+# CLI-Chess
-Custom Chess application built with Java
+Custom Chess application built with Java. \
+Capable of fully running inside you terminal but also supports a GUI mode made with Java Swing.